Numerical Analysis of Unsteady Implicitly Constituted Incompressible Fluids: Three-Field Formulation: Weak formulation

-Again, similarly to the steady case (cf.\ \cite{Diening:2013}), this restriction can be lifted when we add a penalty term that allows us to control the $L^{2r'}(Q)$ norm of the velocity. \begin{remark} While Formulation $\check{\text{A}}_{\text{k},\text{n},\text{m},\text{l}}$ does not contain the pressure, in practice the incompressibility condition is enforced through the addition of a Lagrange multiplier $p^{k,n,m,l}_j\in M_0^n$, which could be thought of as the pressure in the system (the reason for the omission of the pressure in the analysis is explained in \cref{remark_nopressure}).
+which means that if the $L^{2r'}(Q)^d$ norm of $\bm{u}$ is finite, then the additional restriction $r\geq \frac{2(d+1)}{d+2}$ is not needed.
+Moreover, this would also imply that the velocity is an admissible test function, which is useful in the convergence analysis.
+This motivates the introduction of the penalty term in Formulation $\check{\text{A}}_{\text{k},\text{n},\text{m},\text{l}}$. \begin{remark} While Formulation $\check{\text{A}}_{\text{k},\text{n},\text{m},\text{l}}$ does not contain the pressure, in practice the incompressibility condition is enforced through the addition of a Lagrange multiplier $p^{k,n,m,l}_j\in M_0^n$, which could be thought of as the pressure in the system (the reason for the omission of the pressure in the analysis is explained in \cref{remark_nopressure}).
 For this reason it is necessary to consider additional assumptions that guarantee inf-sup stability of the spaces $V^n$ and $M^n$ (see \cref{Projector_Velocity,Projector_Pressure}).
-In case the problem does have an integrable pressure $p$, then it is expected that the sequence of discrete pressures converges to it in $L^1(Q)$. \end{remark} \begin{remark} In practice it is not necessary to find a selection in order to perform the computations, i.e. in the simulations it is possible to work directly with the implicit function $\bm{G}$ (in many cases the model itself suggests what the selection could be, though).
-In contrast, when performing the analysis, the function $\bm{G}$ is not appropriate because many different expressions could lead to the same constitutive relation, but have different mathematical properties. \end{remark} \begin{remark} In this work we did not consider a dual formulation, e.g. based on $H(\text{div};\Omega)$, because for the unsteady problem we do not have at our disposal results that guarantee the integrability of $\text{div}\,\bm{S}$. \end{remark} In the next theorem, convergence of the sequence of discrete solutions to a weak solution of the problem is proved.
+In case the problem does have an integrable pressure $p$, then it is expected that the sequence of discrete pressures converges to it in $L^1(Q)$. \end{remark} \begin{remark} Assumption (A5) also implies the existence of a selection $\bm{\mathcal{S}}:Q\times \mathbb{R}^{d\times d}_{sym} \rightarrow \mathbb{R}^{d\times d}_{sym}$ such that $(\bm{\tau},\bm{\mathcal{S}}(z,\bm{\tau}))\in\mathcal{A}(z)$ for all $\bm{\tau}\in \mathbb{R}^{d\times d}_{sym}$, and some models can be written more naturally with a selection of this form; the same analysis \textcolor{black}{as the one} presented in this work can be applied to that situation.
+In fact, in practice it is not necessary to find a selection in order to perform the computations, i.e.\ in the simulations it is possible to work directly with the implicit function $\bm{G}$.
+When performing the analysis though, the function $\bm{G}$ is not appropriate because many different expressions could lead to the same constitutive relation, but have different mathematical properties. \end{remark} \begin{remark} In this work we did not consider a dual formulation, e.g.\ based on $H(\text{div};\Omega)$, because for the unsteady problem we do not have at our disposal results that guarantee the integrability of $\text{div}\,\bm{S}$. \end{remark} In the next theorem, convergence of the sequence of discrete solutions to a weak solution of the problem is proved.
 Since the ideas and arguments contained in the proof are similar to the ones presented in the previous sections and follow a similar approach to \cite{Sueli2018}, we will not include here all the details of the calculations unless there is a significant difference.